 Today you will travel southbound again.
 Don’t forget to stop at the Nimpkish Valley Ecological Reserve and marvel at what’s left of the area’s magnificent old-growth trees, some are 360 years old!

 Day 9: Qualicum Beach to Vancouver (150 km)

 Depart to Nanaimo in the morning for the 1 hour and 40 minute ferry ride back to Vancouver.
 Enjoy the afternoon free at leisure to walk the waterfront in Vancouver, visit Granville Island and shop for souvenirs in the historic Gastown.

-FlyOver Canada is a unique flight simulator which takes passengers on a coast to coast flight across the country, where you will see numerous cities and vistas from above.
+FlyOver Canada is a unique flight simulator that takes passengers on a coast-to-coast flight across the country, where you will see numerous cities and vistas from above.
 This 30-min activity is located at Canada Place and accessible for all ages!